fzakaria/fzakaria.com/_posts/2025-03-11-nix-dynamic-derivations-a-practical-application.md

 The derivation that puts this all together is rather simple.

-It does exactly what we set out to accomplish: generate depfiles, parse depfiles, emit dynamic Nix expression, `nix-instantiate`, profit. 🤑
+It does exactly what we set out to accomplish: generate depfiles, parse depfiles, emit dynamic Nix expression, `nix-instantiate`, and profit. 🤑

 > Please refer to my [earlier post]({% post_url 2025-03-10-an-early-look-at-nix-dynamic-derivations %}) on understanding this from the ground up.
 The interesting thing to notice here is that our output name for this derivation is in fact a derivation.